mauriciogmathias/caseQITech/README.md

 ## Available Scripts

+First you need to run:

+### `yarn install`

+To install the depencies so you can run the project

-In the project directory, you can run:
+- In the project directory, you can run:

 ### `yarn start`